-- Protection of the Niagara Escarpment, glacial eskers, and drumlin fields that are unique and in some cases world-renowned features. - Restoration of large-scale oak forests and savannas, as well as to manage for forest interior species and rare fen plants in the Kettle Moraine. - Linking scattered woodlots and controlling non-indigenous invasive species throughout the Ecological Landscape.
+- Protection of the Niagara Escarpment, glacial eskers, and drumlin fields that are unique and in some cases world-renowned features. - Restoration of large-scale oak forests and savannas, as well as managing forest interior species and rare fen plants in the Kettle Moraine. - Linking scattered woodlots and controlling non-indigenous invasive species throughout the Ecological Landscape.